MooT Question Icon

 Thanks for making such a great game and I wish you all the business success.

-Eric and Heather [ericfeeley@$$%yahoo.com]
+Eric and Heather at yahoo.com

 Hi!
 I haven't got around to ordering Moot, yet... got to get past the next paycheque... but until I do, let me tell you how I heard about you.

 Fast forward a few months...
 I finally got to play a round two weeks ago and the writer told me how sad she was that she didn't know how or where to buy herself another game or two to give to friends.
-My marketing strategy is working.
-One correspondent called it the "opposite of hard sell."
+[Mootguy: My marketing strategy is working.
+One correspondent called it the "opposite of hard sell."]

 I'm a librarian who loves a challenge so I did a little surfing based on some of the information I found in the writer's older version of the game and found you.
 I passed the information on to the writer and decided to get a game for myself, too!